Daytona

 #Config

-Daytona's first Crabbox integration is snapshot-first.
-The snapshot owns CPU, memory, disk, and installed tooling.
-Crabbox does not expose Daytona resource flags in this mode.
+The Daytona integration is snapshot-first: the snapshot owns CPU, memory, disk, and installed tooling.
+Crabbox does not expose Daytona resource flags, so --class and --type are rejected for provider=daytona — size the sandbox in the snapshot instead.

 provider: daytona